Atharv-Nalwade/GEMS-Backend_Assignment/README.md

 These packages provide various functionalities such as user authentication, data storage and retrieval, file handling, and more.

+## Database Schema

+The project uses a relational database to store and manage data.
+The schema consists of several tables that represent different entities in the system.

+### User Table

+The `User` table stores information about registered users in the system.
+It has the following columns:

+- `id` (INTEGER): The primary key for identifying each user uniquely.
+- `inviteeId` (STRING): The ID of the invitee associated with the user.
+- `password` (STRING): The hashed password of the user.
+- `name` (STRING): The name of the user.
+- `email` (STRING): The email address of the user.
+- `phone` (STRING): The phone number of the user.
+- `alternateEmail` (STRING): An alternate email address of the user.
+- `profilePicture` (BLOB): A binary large object (BLOB) data type to store the user's profile picture.
+- `createdAt` (DATE): The timestamp representing the creation date of the user record.
+- `updatedAt` (DATE): The timestamp representing the last update date of the user record.

+### Invitee Table

+The `Invitee` table stores information about invited users.
+It has the following columns:

+- `id` (INTEGER): The primary key for identifying each invitee uniquely.
+- `inviteeId` (STRING): The ID of the invitee.
+- `name` (STRING): The name of the invitee.
+- `email` (STRING): The email address of the invitee.
+- `phone` (STRING): The phone number of the invitee.
+- `alternateEmail` (STRING): An alternate email address of the invitee.
+- `createdAt` (DATE): The timestamp representing the creation date of the invitee record.
+- `updatedAt` (DATE): The timestamp representing the last update date of the invitee record.

+### BlacklistToken Table

+The `BlacklistToken` table stores invalidated or deleted JWT tokens.
+It has the following columns:

+- `id` (INTEGER): The primary key for identifying each blacklisted token uniquely.
+- `token` (STRING): The JWT token that is blacklisted.
+- `createdAt` (DATE): The timestamp representing the creation date of the blacklisted token record.
+- `updatedAt` (DATE): The timestamp representing the last update date of the blacklisted token record.

+### Organization Table(Optional)

+The `Organization` table stores information about organizations.
+It has the following columns:

+- `id` (INTEGER): The primary key for identifying each organization uniquely.
+- `organizationId` (STRING): The ID of the organization.
+- `inviteeId` (STRING): The ID of the invitee associated with the organization.
+- `name` (STRING): The name of the organization.
+- `role` (STRING): The role or position of the user in the organization.
+- `validTill` (DATE): The date until which the organization's membership or validity is active.
+- `createdAt` (DATE): The timestamp representing the creation date of the organization record.
+- `updatedAt` (DATE): The timestamp representing the last update date of the organization record.

+These tables and their columns define the structure of the project's database schema.
+Data is stored and retrieved from these tables based on the application's functionality and requirements.

+Note: The actual table names in the database may be different from the model names specified in the code.
+Sequelize provides options to customize the table names, but the default behavior is to pluralize the model names to derive the table names.

 ### Signup API